DuaneOBrien/ContributionVelocity/Outline.md

 #### https://github.com/todogroup/awesome-oss-mgmt#github-metrics-and-dashboards

+???
+Looked at 4 or 5 different tools- Netflix OSS Dashboard, Amazon's OSS Dashboard, Bitergia

+They are all Org/Project oriented, not User

+Getting all users for an ORG gives us some people we don't care about

+And misses some indeed employees

+who contribute to OS, but not with Indeed

 ---
 class: center, middle, theEmphatic

 <img src="Images/XKCDstandards.png" width="80%" />

+---
+# Microsoft’s Github Crawler

 ???
-Looked at 4 or 5 different tools- Netflix OSS Dashboard, Amazon's OSS Dashboard, Bitergia They are all Org/Project oriented, not User
-    Getting all users for an ORG gives us some people we don't care about And misses some indeed employees
-      who contribute to OS, but not with Indeed
+Started with github because there are lots of tools for it, it has a robust API, and it’s where most, though not all, of the contributing is happening anyway

+Bitergia has a solution that looks at more than just github, but, crawler seemed easiest.
+In JS, which is what I know and I was the only engineer (growing team) --
+### Gets information about events on GitHub

+--
+* #### But, it's Org/Repo focused

+--
+* ####  Yes, we _CAN_ adapt it

 ---
 # Microsoft’s Github Crawler

 ### Gets information about events on GitHub

-#### But, it's Org/Repo focused
+* #### But, it's Org/Repo focused

-####  Yes, we _CAN_ adapt it
+* ####  Yes, we _CAN_ adapt it

-##### Pros and Cons
+* #### Pros and Cons

 ???
-Started with github because there are lots of tools for it, it has a robust API, and it’s where most, though not all, of the contributing is happening anyway
-Bitergia has a solution that looks at more than just github, but, crawler seemed easiest.
-In JS, which is what I know and I was the only engineer (growing team)

- Positives:
+**Positives:**

- 	- Extensibility.
+Extensibility.
 Some day we’ll care about our org/repo health too and it will be easy to add

-  - Queueing and rate limiting are handled
+Queueing and rate limiting are handled

-  - Adding to an existing, used open source project
+Adding to an existing, used open source project

-Negatives:
+**Negatives:**

-  - Figuring out a large, involved codebase
+Figuring out a large, involved codebase

-  - Can't use webhooks (probably the coolest feature) for user events which is one of the coolest parts of the crawler (only crawls when there are new events)
+Can't use webhooks (probably the coolest feature) for user events which is one of the coolest parts of the crawler (only crawls when there are new events)
 ---
 # The "Interim Dashboard"
 ## This came first to get us some numbers